Be prepared for your next visit with CHILD!

 It is not easy to organize and carry through on a cohort study like CHILD, so there are few studies around like it.
 This makes CHILD an extremely valuable resource for health researchers.
 The years we have put into it together are an enormous investment, and every new layer of data we add increases the value of all that we have done so far.

-Yes, there are some new and different things planned for this round of data collection.
+Yes, there are a few changes planned for this round of data collection.
+Most aim to make things less burdensome for you.

 If you answer questions honestly about personal things will we judge you or get you in trouble with your parents?
 Will other people find out?